 How to store this vegetarian quiche

 Once this sweet potato quiche is done cooking, let it cool completely before covering and transferring to the fridge.
-You can store in the pie pan covered in foil or slice and store individually in air-right containers.
+You can store it in the pie pan covered in foil or slice and store individually in air-right containers.
 It should be good for 3-4 days in the fridge.

 Tips for reheating this crustless quiche